lbliii/lbeezr/content/post/how-to-become-a-technical-writer.md

 1. Talk to the Product Owner about the feature.
 They lead this initiative and should be able to tell you a lot about it, or point you to the developer who created it.
 2. Talk to the Quality Assurance Engineer (QA) for this team.
 They had to test the feature, and likely know all of the setup steps.
 Sometimes you'll also be able to use the environment they operate in to explore the upcoming feature.
 3. Talk to the UX designer.
-It's very lightly that there is a Figma or Sketch mock that showcases what this feature will look like and how it's intended to function.
+It's very likely that there is a [Figma](https://www.figma.com/) or [Sketch](https://www.sketch.com/) mock that showcases what this feature will look like and how it's intended to function.
 4. Check internal knowledge repositories.
 Some organizations draft technical specs and project overviews that may not be attached to tickets, but offer a rough draft of everything you need to get your documents started.